iq-motion-control/iq-module-communication-doc/docs/control_center_docs/pulsing_module_getting_started.rst

 ************************************
 Pulsing Velocity Cutoff
 ************************************
-This parameter is available through the Tuning tab, and determines when the module will not allow pulsing below a specified velocity.
+This parameter is available through the Tuning tab, and determines the minimum required velocity to allow pulsing.
 To learn more please read :ref:`controlling_ifci`.

 *****************************************************************************************